top of page

 • Our children are taught the difference between right and wrong

-• Our children have opportunities to experience real life rules, such when attending cycling proficiency, police visits and road safety workshops
+• Our children have opportunities to experience real-life rules, such when attending cycling proficiency, police visits and road safety workshops

-• We actively take measures to prevent discrimination within our school, through our Code of Conduct and policies such as our anti bullying policy
+• We actively take measures to prevent discrimination within our school through our Code of Conduct and policies, such as our anti-bullying policy

-• Where possible curriculum links are made to the rule of the law
+• Where possible, curriculum links are made to the rule of the law

-• During outside activities, such as playtimes or during PE the children know, understand and follow the rules
+• During outside activities, such as playtimes or PE the children know, understand and follow the rules

 How does Rodmersham promote Individual Liberty: